 Google is the most popular search engine in the world.
 However, did you know that there are special characters and words that you can include in your search to get even better results?
-Try following tricks on your next google search to get more accurate results.
+Try following google search tricks on your next google search to get more accurate results.

 01. Use quotes (“”) to search for an exact word or phrase